Prix de Rome Visual Arts 2025

 About the Prix de Rome

-The Prix de Rome is the pre-eminent incentive award for talented visual artists from the Netherlands and the Caribbean part of the Kingdom of the Netherlands.
-The aim of the Prix de Rome is to stimulate the development of highly talented artists and to boost their visibility, thereby ensuring that the visual art field remains topical.
+The Prix de Rome is an incentive award for emerging visual artists from the Netherlands and the Caribbean part of the Kingdom.
+The aim of the Prix de Rome is to stimulate the development of highly talented visual artists and to boost their visibility, thereby ensuring that the visual art field remains topical.
 The Mondriaan Fund has organised and financed the award since 2012.
-The Prix de Rome Visual Arts 2023 is being organised in collaboration with the Stedelijk Museum Amsterdam.
+The Prix de Rome Visual Arts 2025 is being organised in collaboration with the Stedelijk Museum Amsterdam.
 An accompanying publication will also be produced.

 Questions & contact